Robinhood slips below offer price moments after Nasdaq debut

 Its easy-to-use interface made it a hit among young investors trading from home during coronavirus-induced restrictions and its popularity has soared over the past 18 months

-Jeff Zell, senior research analyst at IPO Boutique, said there were more skeptics than believers regarding this company at this valuation level.
+Jeff Zell, senior research analyst at IPO Boutique, said there were more sceptics than believers regarding this company at this valuation level.

 "With that being said, there is a silver lining to this performance, or underperformance, as it sets the 'expectations' on the lower end of the scale for Robinhood when it reports its first few quarters, Zell said.